Air purifiers come in a lot of different designs and use a number of different technologies.

 The pre-filter keeps the large junk from gathering on the HEPA filter.

-Then there is the aforementioned HEPA filter which is a dense filter that is manufactured to capture pollutants as small is .03 microns.
+Then there is the aforementioned HEPA filter which is a dense filter that is manufactured to capture pollutants as small as .03 microns.
+Many air purifier companies are now equipping their machines with H13 Hepa filters that are able to capture particulates as small as .01 Microns.

 This is the filter that does most of the heavy lifting and is responsible for getting rid of most of the contaminants in the air that are at the root of household allergies.